 Fifteen College of Wooster students attended the 2021 Latina Empowerment and Development (LEAD) Conference sponsored by Harvard University’s Latinas Unidas organization which aims to foster a network of Latinas and Latinx people, a gender-neutral term to describe people of Latin American descent, to address social, political, and economic issues.
-The students included The conference was held virtually from Jan.
+The conference was held virtually from Jan.
 15 to 17 and had the theme of “Taking Action.”
 “The LEAD Conference is a place where Latinas and Latinx femmes can build coalitions and networks that are transactional, cultural, racial, and demographically diverse,” explained Annays Yacamán ’22, a political science major at Wooster.

 Yacamán ’22 was Wooster’s student ambassador for the conference.
 “In my role as a student ambassador, I applied for funding for tickets for up to 20 Wooster students to attend the LEAD conference.
 I then began recruitment on campus to get people to attend,” she explained.
 “I created virtual flyers, reached out to the members of Latinas Unidas de Wooster, posted on social media, and I reached out to individuals who I thought would benefit from the conference but may not have been reached.”

 In her role as the College chief of diversity, equity, and inclusion, Ivonne García helped to secure the funding for Wooster students to purchase tickets to attend the conference.
 “She took initiative to help us have this amazing opportunity,” said Giuli Morales ’23, a psychology and sociology double major and vice president of communications for Latinas Unidas de Wooster, a student-run organization that seeks to promote pride and unity within the College’s Latinx community.